Building stream combinators

 The confusing aspect of Pin and Unpin in Rust, is that it is not Pin which is the first that you should understand, but it is Unpin.

-The naming of Unpin makes it seem like it some counterpart to Pin.
+The naming of Unpin makes it seem like it is some counterpart to Pin.
 However, it is not.

 Anything that looks like it cannot be moved by the compiler, will be marked automatically as !Unpin, not Unpin, or un-moveable.
 The reasoning by the compiler is that it necessary to detect when some kind of data type would be invalidated by a move and prevent dangerous actions by users (programmers implementing async functionality).

-Standard usage of Pin
+Purpose of data-type Pin

 The concrete type Pin is, in fact, not a real physical type.
 It does not represent a different location or address in memory.
 It is merely a Rust compiler construct that manifests itself as a type available to the users.